 Will your home no longer be used mainly as a private home?

-Under new legislation that came into effect in 2010, extending or altering an industrial building or warehouse is considered to be permitted development, subject to the following:
+Under legislation that came into effect in 2010, through the Town and Country Planning (General Permitted Development) Order 1995 (as amended) certain limited extensions or alterations to an industrial building or warehouse are considered to be permitted development, if they comply with specific conditions.

 Further detail on this is available on the Planning Portal website.